boecker-lab/docs.sirius.github.io/docs/_pages/quick-start.md

     quite large score.
 Furthermore, the second molecular formula has a much lower score.
 This is a good indication that the identification is correct.
 However, you can take a look at the fragmentation tree:
-    Do the peak annotation look correct?
+    Do the peak annotations look correct?
 Take a look at the spectrum
-    view: Are all high intensive peaks are explained?
+    view: Are all high intensive peaks explained?

 1. To write the results into a summary file press the *Summaries* button.
     You can find the result list `formula_candidates.tsv` at the compound level